mi-erasmusmc/OMOP-Queries/inst/shinyApps/QueryLibrary/queries/condition/C01_Find_condition_by_concept_ID.md

     WHEN 'MedDRA' THEN 'Yes'
     ELSE 'No'
   END Is_Disease_Concept_flag
-FROM concept C, vocabulary V
+FROM @cdm.concept C, @vocab.vocabulary V
 WHERE
   C.concept_id = 192671 AND
   C.vocabulary_id = V.vocabulary_id AND